Très Riches Heures du Duc de Berry: Contents

 Several of the miniatures depict the Duke, fields or castles he owned, and places he visited.
 This shows the personal function of the book of hours, as it is customized to suit the patron (Cazelles and Rathofer 1988).

-The September miniature was almost certainly painted in two phases: first, the upper section with the sky and château was painted in the middle of the fifteenth century, around 1438–1442, in the time of René d’Anjou and Yolande d’Aragon; then the lower scene of grape-picking was completed by Jean Colombe from a sketch left by his predecessor.
+The September miniature was almost certainly painted in two phases: first, the upper section with the sky and château was painted in the middle of the fifteenth century, around 1438–1442, in the time of René of Anjou and Yolande of Aragon; then the lower scene of grape-picking was completed by Jean Colombe from a sketch left by his predecessor.
 In general, artists started with the background, then painted in the characters before finishing with their faces.

 In the foreground, it is grape-picking time.
 The woman in a white and red apron looks pregnant.
 Other young peasants are picking the purple bunches, while one of them is tasting the grapes.
 A further character holding a basket is walking towards a mule which is carrying two panniers.
 The grapes are being loaded either into the mules' panniers or into the vats on the cart pulled by two oxen.

 In the background stands the Château de Saumur with its chimneys and weathervanes decorated with golden fleurs-de-lys.
 It was built by Louis II d'Anjou then given to his wife Yolande d’Aragon, the mother of King René and mother-in-law of Charles VII, over whom she had a considerable sway.
 The presence of this château can be explained by the important role played by Yolande in the early years of the reign of Charles VII and by how much the king enjoyed staying there.
 On the left, behind the enceinte, stands a clock-tower, the chimneys of the kitchens and a gate leading to a drawbridge.
 A horse is coming out and a woman with a basket on her head is on her way in.

 In front of the château, between the vines and the moat can be seen a tilting ground surrounded by palisades, where tournaments were held.

 The architectural design of the château draws the gaze up towards the dreamily poetic volutes.
 The towers conceal their protective nature beneath festive trappings, redolent of fabulous adventures in the forests of Arthurian legends and suggestive of the presence of God in His creation.
 As François Cali put it: "These extravagant towers are a dream landscape with constellations of canopies, pinnacles, gables and arrows, with their crockets fluttering against the light."

 In the middle of the grape pickers, a character is showing his behind.
 This intentionally grotesque touch contrasts with the extraordinary elegance of the château.
 Jean Colombe's peasants lack the dignity they have in the other miniatures.